About the Collection

 Boston, MA 02125

-If the John F. Kennedy Library Foundation grants permission to use an image from the Kennedy Family Collection, it is understood that the Foundation gives this permission only with regard to rights held by the Foundation.
-The Foundation does not covenant, warrant, or represent that it is the exclusive holder of all rights in the Work, and licensees agree that they will obtain any and all additional licenses and permissions that may be necessary before using an image.
+If the John F. Kennedy Library Foundation grants permission to use a photograph from the Kennedy Family Collection, it is understood that the Foundation gives this permission only with regard to rights held by the Foundation.
+The Foundation does not covenant, warrant, or represent that it is the exclusive holder of all rights in the photograph, and licensees agree that they will obtain any and all additional licenses and permissions that may be necessary before using a photograph.

 Digital scans of photographs in the Kennedy Family Collection will not be provided until written permission has been obtained and a licensing fee has been paid.